 Deep in my meditation, I experienced a sense of great joy, an emptiness that revealed my true nature.
 This emptiness is not an object of knowledge, so trying to make sense of it logically and rationally will not lead to the truth.

 It is a different kind of realization that comes only when the mind is sufficiently quiet.
-It is an impersonal witness – a non-judgemental and non-reactive awareness in which all objects of experience (thought, feelings, and emotions) get illuminated.
+It is an impersonal witness – a non-judgemental and non-reactive awareness in which all objects of experience (thoughts, feelings, and emotions) get illuminated.

 In the early phases of my spiritual awakening, I was disturbed by the idea that my friends and other people I had spent so much time with were not interested in my company.
 To be honest, at that time, I felt lonely and depressed.